 Assessing what’s causing damage to your foundations is a specialist job, but the sooner you identify the problem, the quicker it can be fixed.

 If you notice any damage, like large cracks to interior or external walls, it’s essential to speak to a professional builder or surveyor.
-They can assess what’s causing the damage and what you will do to protect your home.
+They can assess what’s causing the damage and what you will need to do to protect your home.

 The construction of your property will have an influence on the total foundation repair expense.
 Brick foundation repair costs and cinder block foundation repair costs can differ, so it’s worth talking to a specialist.

-A structural engineer will examine your home and identify the cause of cracks.
+A structural engineer will examine your home and identify the cause of the cracks.
 They will assess its current structure and surrounding soil to determine the correct underpinning method and any internal structural repairs that may be required.

 A builder will then be required to complete the work.
 This can include: